Radiation-hydrodynamics of star-disc collisions for quasi-periodic eruptions: Discussion

 \subsection{Limitations and future improvements}

-In our simulation, the star was modeled as a rigid sphere interacting via elastic collisions with SPH particles representing the disc gas.
-This idealized setup allowed us to isolate and study the fundamental processes governing shock formation and asymmetric outflow formation, without introducing additional complexities associated with stellar structure.
-In reality, however, the stellar atmosphere is compressible and dynamically responds to the ram pressure exerted during the collision.
-As a result, the interactions are no longer perfectly elastic, since a fraction of the injected energy is absorbed by the stellar envelope, leading to puffing, deformation, and possibly mass stripping, as shown by \citet{Yao_2025ApJ...978...91Y}.
+In our simulation, the star was modelled as a rigid sphere interacting via elastic collisions with SPH particles representing the disc gas.
+This idealized setup allowed us to isolate and study the fundamental processes governing shock formation and asymmetric outflow formation, without introducing additional complexities associated with stellar structure. {In particular, we do not resolve the star's internal radial density profile, which determines how deeply the ram pressure penetrates into the stellar envelope, how much energy is absorbed by the star, and how much mass is stripped during the collision.
+In reality, the stellar atmosphere is compressible and dynamically responds to the ram pressure exerted during the collision.} As a result, the interactions are no longer perfectly elastic, since a fraction of the injected energy is absorbed by the stellar envelope, leading to puffing, deformation, and possibly mass stripping, as shown by \citet{Yao_2025ApJ...978...91Y}.
 This energy loss would reduce the amount of energy available to power the outflows, likely leading to slower expansion and lower luminosities.
 We aim to explore these effects in future work.